Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh once microwaved a bowl of instant oatmeal for Chef Gordon Ramsay who understandably loved it so much that he asked Chuck for the recipe.
+Jayesh caught a chicken using a dead alligator as bait.

-Updated on: [16/9/2024]
+Updated on: [17/9/2024]
 <!-- #jokeEnd -->